Roddy White: 2004 season

 As a senior, White had his best collegiate season statistically.
 On September 25, against the Memphis Tigers, he had eight receptions for 177 yards and three touchdowns.
 On October 9, against the Mississippi State Bulldogs, he had seven receptions for 123 yards and two touchdowns.
 He had career day against the Tulane Green Wave on October 23, with 10 receptions for 253 yards and a touchdown, and it was his fifth straight game with a touchdown score.
 On November 13, against the Houston Cougars, he had eight receptions for 153 yards and two touchdowns.
 On November 27, against the Southern Miss Golden Eagles, he had four receptions for 132 yards and a touchdown.
 White helped lead UAB to their first bowl game in school history.
 In the 2004 Hawaii Bowl, White caught six passes for 113 yards and a touchdown in the 59–40 loss to the Hawaii Warriors.
-He finished his senior season with 71 receptions for 1,452 yards and 14 scores.
+He finished his senior season with 14 touchdowns on 71 receptions for an NCAA-leading 1,452 yards.